infinite-table/infinite-react/www/content/docs/reference/datasource-props/index.page.md

 <Prop name="onDataParamsChange" type="(dataParams: DataSourceDataParams<DATA_TYPE:>)=>void">

-> A function to be called when data-related props/state change.
+> A function to be called when data-related state changes.

 Can be used to implement <DataSourcePropLink name="livePagination" />